 Differences Between Java Vector vs ArrayList

 Java Vector and ArrayList both hold object references.
-If the array is fully occupied and if we want to add new object after fully occupied, now in both the cases size will increase but the main difference comes in size in ArrayList if the size is not specified it can increase by half of the current array but vector can double the size of the increment value is not specified.
+If the array is fully occupied and if we want to add a new object after fully occupied, now in both the cases, size will increase, but the main difference comes in size in ArrayList if the size is not specified, it can increase by half of the current array, but a vector can double the size of the increment value is not specified.
 We can create a vector with the initial size or with the default initial size.

 We will see the code for default initial size or initial size: